Altia-Marketing/altia-mtb-example-psoc6-multiindustry/README.md

 This readme describes the steps necessary to build Altia Multi-Industry Demo for Infineon PSoC&trade; 6 Evaluation Board, CY8CKIT-062S2-43012, utilizing CY8CKIT-028-TFT display.

+## Learn More about Altia Solutions for Infineon PSoC&trade; 6

+If you want to understand how the GUI is made and how code generation happens, and if you like create your own GUI for Infineon PSoC&trade; 6 using Altia:
+1. Reach out to info@altia.com to obtain Altia GUI design tool software.
+2. Use the Altia invitation email to create your account.
+3. After creation, download and install the Altia Launcher (available after account creation on our website).

+See ["Step-by-step instructions to build the Altia GUI"](#step-by-step-instructions-to-build-the-altia-gui) later in this document to understand how the GUI part of the demo is created using Altia Solution (Altia Design graphical UI editor and Altia Cloud Code Genertation).

 ## Requirements
 - [ModusToolbox™ software](https://www.infineon.com/modustoolbox) v3.0.0 or later (tested with v3.0.0)
 - Board support package (BSP) minimum required version: v4.0.0